valalav/Yleaf-T2T/README.md

 **Output:**
 *   `summary_table.csv`: A CSV file containing the haplogroup prediction, quality scores, and links to YFull for each processed sample.
 *   `output_directory/`: Contains individual result folders for each sample.

+### NAS / Docker Indexing Helper (`smart_index.sh`)

+If your data is stored on a NAS (e.g., TrueNAS Scale) or remote server, indexing files over the network (SMB/NFS) can be slow.
+Use the `smart_index.sh` script to fix indices directly on the storage server.

+1. Copy `smart_index.sh` to your data folder on the NAS.
+2. Edit the reference genome paths in the script (`REF_T2T`, etc.) to match the NAS file structure.
+3. Run it inside the NAS shell/container:
+    ```bash
+    chmod +x smart_index.sh
+    ./smart_index.sh .
+    ```
+4. Once finished, run `batch_process.py` on your PC.
+It will detect the valid indices and skip re-indexing.

 ### Optimization Recommendation (WGSExtract / Samtools)